TheDolentCity/jotun/src/content/docs/campaigns/first-strike/battle-of-red-stars.md

 ## 1. INTRODUCTION

-The naval strike group _Basilisk_ intercepted a distress call from Red Fleet orbiting Mars and proceeded to attack an enemy Dreadnought until reinforcements arrived.
+The naval strike group _Basilisk_ intercepted a distress call from Red Fleet orbiting Mars and proceeded to attack an enemy dreadnought until reinforcements arrived.

-## 2. SUMMARY
+## 2. OVERVIEW

 The following is information regarding the battle itself:

-- Deployed Location: Mars, Sol System
+- `Deployed Location:` Mars, Sol System
-- Deployed Naval Forces: Red Fleet, Battle Group Basilisk
+- `Deployed Naval Forces:` Red Fleet, Battle Group Basilisk
-- Deployed Ground Forces: All ground forces aboard _Lady of the Slain_.
+- `Deployed Ground Forces:` All ground forces aboard _Lady of the Slain_.
 Notably MSGT Atris Cotte, MSGT Lesie Everson, MSGT Dak Breacher, and LT Valkyrie.
-- Duration of Deployment: Began and ended on November 24th, 2597
+- `Duration of Deployment:` Began and ended on November 24th, 2597
-- Contingency Purpose: In defense of Amber
+- `Contingency Purpose:` In defense of Amber
-- Scope of Operation: Ensure the survival of Red Fleet until reinforcements throughout the Sol system arrived and defend Amber base from a ground assault.
+- `Scope of Operation:` Ensure the survival of Red Fleet until reinforcements throughout the Sol system arrived and defend Amber base from a ground assault.

-## 3.

----

-## `1` SUMMARY OF OPERATIONS
+## 3. SUMMARY OF OPERATIONS

 <section class="pl-14">